-or 0
+or

-The marker asks questions to encourage the candidate to speak about the topics from Unit 3 and Unit 4.
+The marker asks questions to encourage the candidate to speak about the learning contexts and topics from Unit 3 and Unit 4.
+The topics discussed must not include the topic related to the stimulus in Part B of the examination.
 Neither the number of questions nor the number of topics covered by the examination is predetermined.
-However, the candidate can expect to be asked a range of questions about the content of both course units.
+However, the candidate can expect to be asked a range of questions sampling the content of both course units.
 The questions the marker asks may relate to a previous response made by the candidate or introduce a new topic.
 The range and depth of questions asked are sufficient to allow an accurate assessment of the candidate's linguistic ability.
-The candidate uses their responses to demonstrate their Chinese oral communication skills and understandings of the topics of each of the course units.
+The candidate uses their responses to demonstrate their Japanese oral communication skills and understandings of the topics of each of the course units.